-Since the 24th of February 2022, large -scale invasion of the Russian Federation in Ukraine, we have sent over 600 tons of humanitarian aid to Ukrainian people.
+On 24 February 2022 Russia invaded Ukraine.
+Since then we have sent over 600 tons of humanitarian aid to the Ukrainian people.
 Many tons of medical equipment and medicines were delivered to Ukraine.
 We are constantly working on punctual projects such UAmbulance in order to deliver the most necessary aid to Ukrainians.
 Our main beneficiaries are city and regional administrations, the Ministry of Health, and NGOs.
 We do deliver directly to the most affected regions of Ukraine when possible.
 More than 50 tons of food were delivered to help the cities of Kyiv, Dnipro, Chernihiv, Zaporizhzhya, Kropyvnytky.

 Helping our soldiers, policemen, firefighters is another priority we had to work on.
 We have seen that many of them do not even have personal protection, sleeping bags and most important tactical medicine on the field.
 Our priority remains saving human lives and help protect the civilians, especially after the atrocities seen in Bucha, Hostomel and Irpin.
 Thus, knowing that many civilians had to join territorial defence units and protect their homes from invaders, together with our partners and the Embassy of Ukraine in the Kingdom of Belgium and the Grand Duchy of Luxembourg, we have delivered protective equipment as well as bandages, tourniquets and hemostats for our brave men and women, who are protecting us not only in Ukraine but also in Europe.
 Thus Ukrainian Armed Forces, the National Guard, Territorial Defense Units, the National Police, Border-control units and medics have received life-saving equipment.
 We are also preparing a course of tactical medicine in order to teach local coordinators how to provide emergency first aid on the field.
 Thus 10.000 Israeli bandages were purchased which will allow to complete 5.000 medical kits and potentially save 5.000 lives.